Kent State vs. Bowling Green NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Kent State has combined with its opponents to score more than 56 points only one time this year.
+- Kent State and its opponents have combined for 56 points or more only one time this season.

-- Bowling Green and its opponents have not yet combined to score more than 56 points in a game this season.
+- Bowling Green's games have yet to go over 56 points this season.

-- The two teams combine to average 39.8 points per game, 16.2 less than the total in this contest.
+- The combined points per game average of the two teams, 39.8, is 16.2 points fewer than Saturday's over/under.

-- The 49.5 combined points per game that these two squads have allowed this season are 6.5 fewer than the 56 over/under in this contest.
+- These two squads combine to surrender 49.5 points per game, 6.5 fewer than this contest's over/under.

-- The Golden Flashes and their opponents have scored an average of 66.0 points per game in 2021, 10.0 more than Saturday's total.
+- Golden Flashes games this season feature an average total of 66.0 points, a number 10.0 points higher than Saturday's over/under.

 - The 56 over/under in this game is 5.6 points above the 50.4 average total in Falcons games this season.